T

 Insider tips

-• Learn a few basic Mandarin phrases; it's appreciated by locals.
+• Learn a few basic Mandarin phrases; it can enhance interactions.

-• Be prepared for crowds, especially at major attractions.
+• Be prepared for crowds at major attractions.

 • Stay hydrated, especially during warmer months.